This page is about food allergies which are increasingly common and are said to occur in 1 in 20 of children.

 Most children do grow out of food allergy usually by school age.
 Some food allergies, particularly peanut and other nut allergies, can last forever.

-Once your child is about 2 year old or so, it is worthwhile to try giving the food to your child every 6 months or so, as long as there is no history of anaphylaxis (in which case, you should only give the food under medical supervision).
+Once your child is about 2 year old or so, it is worthwhile to try giving the food to your child every 6 months or so, as long as there is no history of anaphylaxis or an IgE mediated reaction (in which case, you should only give the food under medical supervision, usually in hospital).

 In these cases, skin prick tests may be positive and even if they are not, it may be worthwhile trying an elimination diet (so give an extensively hydrolysed formula) for 4 weeks to see if there is improvement.
 If no improvement occurs, allergy is unlikely to be contributing to the eczema.
 If there is improvement, foods need to be introduced back into the diet one at a time until you know what the offending food is.
 The most likely foods will be milk, egg, soy and wheat.

-colic is not caused by food allergies.
-In babies who have a history of allergy who are not breast-fed, it may be worthwhile trying an extensively hydrolysed formula (formula with the protein broken down already) for 2 to 4 weeks - if there is no improvement after this time, allergy is not a cause for the colic and you should return to the baby's usual formula.
+In most cases, colic is not caused by food allergies.
+In babies who have a history of allergy who are not breast-fed who have severe 'colic symptoms', it may be worthwhile trying an extensively hydrolysed formula (formula with the protein broken down already) for 2 to 4 weeks - if there is no improvement after this time, allergy is not a cause for the colic and you should return to the baby's usual formula.

 If your child is at high risk of allergy, so there is a strong family history of allergy, you can do the following: